offbyone/ideas/content/old/friends/my-life-so-far.md

+---
-Title: My life, so far
+title: My life, so far
+slug: my-life-so-far
-date: 2006-03-07 08:36
+date: "2006-03-07 08:36"
+category: Friends, General Thoughts, Media, Projects, Rants
+tags:
+  - friends
+  - media
+  - projects
+  - rants
 author: offby1
-category: Friends, General Thoughts, Media, Projects, Rants
-tags: friends, media, projects, rants
-slug: my-life-so-far
 status: draft
+---
 So where am I at?

 Oh, this isn't going to be a "life story" sort of post.
 It's more of a corny way of saying "Here's what I've been up to over the last week."